vsr2158/aws-networking-workshop/README.md

 * Task: Explore the deployed resources, test SSH login to all the DC Bastion instances deployed by this CloudFormation stack.
 * Task: Note down the Bastion Host's public IP address, repeat the CGW creation steps exactly as before but this time specify Bastion Host's public IP address as CGW IP address

-We now have the DC environment ready, however the Site-2Site VPN is pointing the VPN tunnel to the Dummy-CGW lets replcace it with the corrent CGW
+We now have the DC environment ready, however the Site-2Site VPN is pointing the VPN tunnel to the Dummy-CGW lets replce it with the correct CGW
+ * We will start by creating a new and correct CGW device
+ * On the AWS console in ensure you are in the correct region:
+    * Navigate to `VPC` > `Customer Gateways` >  `Create Customer Gateway`
+    * Name it a `DC-CGW`
+    * Routing `Dynamic`
+    * BGP ASN `as allocated under core instructions "DC AS Number"`
+    * IP Address `specify the Public IP address of your DC bastion host`

-* Navigate to `VPC` > `Site-to-Site VPN Connections` >   Select the VPN connection you created > under `Actions` > `Modify VPN Connection` > `Target Type` > `Customer Gateway` > Specify the newly created CGW > save
+* To replace the newly created CGW with Dummy-CGW Navigate to `VPC` > `Site-to-Site VPN Connections` >   Select the VPN connection you created > under `Actions` > `Modify VPN Connection` > `Target Type` > `Customer Gateway` > Specify the newly created CGW > save
 This step can take anytime between 5-15 mins, after the modification you should see both IPSEC Tunnels UP and BGP connections UP
 * Task: How does the TGW routing table look? is it learning routed from the VPN? are VPC route tables updated?
+* Task: Ping from the Bastion Host from your AWS VPC to the Datacenter DNS server